 • hyperhidrosis.

-Syphilis of the oral mucosa "declares itself" with painless ulcerations of red color of a rounded shape with a grayish coating on the surface.
-Acute necrotizing gingivostomatitis is a viral disease, ulcers form not only on the gums, but also on the tonsils, cheeks, and tongue.
-Cancer is the most serious cause of multiple mouth sores.
+Syphilis of the oral mucosa “makes itself known” as painless, red, round ulcerations with a grayish coating on the surface.
+Acute necrotizing gingivostomatitis is a viral disease; ulcers form not only on the gums, but also on the tonsils, cheeks, and tongue.
+Cancer is the most serious reason the appearance of numerous ulcers in the mouth.
 When pressed, such formations do not hurt, have fuzzy thick edges, and do not heal for a long time.

-It is noteworthy that abscesses and ulcers can be the result of a banal beriberi.
-So, to normalize the condition of the mucosa, it is necessary to add to the daily diet foods high in vitamin P (plums and apples, nuts, liver), group B (peas, corn, beef, eggs, parsley oatmeal), C (currants, grapes, rose hips) , A (carrots, onions, apricots, peaches).
+It is noteworthy that ulcers and ulcers can be the result of banal vitamin deficiency.
+So, to normalize the condition of the mucous membrane, it is necessary to add daily diet products with high content vitamin P (plums and apples, nuts, liver), group B (peas, corn, beef, eggs, parsley, oatmeal), C (currants, grapes, rose hips), A (carrots, onions, apricots, peaches).

 Dental diseases

-White sores in the mouth are usually a symptom of stomatitis, an infectious disease that attacks the body with reduced immunity.
-What spots appear in the sky in the mouth is determined by the type and form (acute, chronic) of the disease.
+White sores in the mouth are usually a symptom of stomatitis, an infectious disease that attacks an organism with reduced immunity.
+What spots appear on the roof of the mouth are determined by the type and form (acute, chronic) of the disease.

 So, stomatitis can be: